maths/moodle-qtype_stack/doc/en/STACK_question_admin/index.md

 ## Bulk change of the default settings

-You may need to [upgrade question defaults](UpgradeDefaults.md) over a range of questions.
+You may need to upgrade question defaults over a range of questions.
+We recommend you do this offline, e.g. with the gitync project.

 ## Import and replace questions